MD General Medicine India: Eligibility, Fees, Colleges, Salary 2026

 With the increasing need for qualified medical professionals, an MD General Medicine degree in India is a popular choice for aspiring doctors.
 This 3-year postgraduate program provides advanced knowledge and skills in general medicine.
 Eligibility requires an MBBS degree, completion of a 1-year compulsory rotating internship, and a qualifying score on the NEET PG entrance exam.
 Course fees range from INR 20,000 to INR 15 Lakhs, depending on the college.
 Graduates can expect an average starting salary of INR 6 LPA to INR 20 LPA, with career opportunities as General Physicians, Consultants, Medical Officers, and Lecturers.

-This article offers a comprehensive overview of the MD General Medicine course in India, including course details, colleges, fees, and career prospects.
+This article offers a full overview of the MD General Medicine course in India, including course details, colleges, fees, and career prospects.
 It covers the admission process, which involves the NEET PG entrance exam and counselling by the MCC.
 The MD General Medicine program aims to develop skilled medical professionals capable of providing high-quality patient care.
 Information on colleges, fees, and the syllabus will help candidates make informed academic and professional decisions.
 The MD General Medicine course is a crucial step for those seeking specialisation in general medicine.

 MD General Medicine: Course Overview